Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 ## Notation

-When an elemental source is used to apply an **aura**, it applies a number of elemental units onto the enemy.
+When an elemental source is used to apply an element, it applies a number of elemental **units** onto the enemy.
 The [Gauge Unit Database](https://docs.google.com/spreadsheets/d/1uiJje5yqv7v2UKrWoBAgBMrHrrNemtkooo8JqAGJpP8/edit?usp=sharing) should be referenced to see how many U each source applies.
+However, this alone is not enough.
+It must also be combined with the **unit modifier** specific to the situation.

 Units \(U\) are reported as the type of aura they apply, but elemental applications have to account for both decay rate and reactions so the notation for Elemental Gauge Theory has been appended to reflect that.